sam-uit/typst-report-template/README.md

 ```
 .
-├── main.typ                # Entry point (edit this to assemble the report)
+├── report.typ              # The REPORT format (edit this to assemble the report)
+├── thesis.typ              # The THESIS format (edit this to assemble the thesis)
+├── slides.typ              # The SLIDES format (edit this to assemble the slides)
 ├── metadata.typ            # Project metadata (formerly data.typ) - Edit this first!
 ├── assets/                 # Global assets (images, logos)
 ├── content/                # Content chapters/sections